Let’s set the record straight about details from an income tax return with the IRS Letter 4883C.

 A taxpayer who receives a phone call or email prior to receiving the letter should not entertain it or answer the questions.

 Meanwhile, for those who receive the IRS letter 4883C, they need to act on it as soon as possible.
-Processing of tax refund can take as long as 9 weeks.
+The processing of a tax refund can take as long as nine weeks.